 - 1. Directors must have loyalty to the membership, that supersedes any loyalties to staff, other organizations, and any personal interest as a consumer. - 2.
 Board members are accountable to exercise the powers and discharge the duties of their office honestly and in good faith.
 Board members shall exercise the degree of care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances. - 3.
 Directors must avoid conflict of interest with respect to their fiduciary responsibility. - 3.1 There will be no self-dealing or business by a Director with the organization.
-Directors will annually disclose their involvements with other organizations, with vendors, or any associations that might be or might reasonably be seen as being in conflict. - 3.2 When the Board is to decide upon an issue about which a Director has an unavoidable conflict of interest, that Director shall withdraw without comment not only from the vote but also from the deliberation. - 3.3 Directors will not use their Board position to obtain employment in the organization for themselves, family members, or close associates.
+Directors will disclose their involvements with other organizations, with vendors, or any associations that might be or might reasonably be seen as being in conflict, within 7 days of becoming aware of such conflict. - 3.2 When the Board is to decide upon an issue about which a Director has an unavoidable conflict of interest, that Director shall withdraw without comment not only from the vote but also from the deliberation. - 3.3 Directors will not use their Board position to obtain employment in the organization for themselves, family members, or close associates.
 A Director who applies for employment must first resign from the Board. - 4 Directors may not attempt to exercise individual authority over the organization. - 4.1 Directors' interaction with the Chief Executive Officer or with staff must recognize that individual board members have no authority to instruct or evaluate employees, and no authority to insert themselves into employee operations. - 4.2 Directors' interaction with the public, press, or other entities must recognize the same limitation and inability of any Director to speak for the Board except to repeat explicitly stated Board decisions. - 4.3 Except for participation in Board deliberation about whether the Chief Executive Officer has achieved any reasonable interpretation of Board policy, Directors will not express individual judgments of the performance of staff or the Chief Executive Officer.

 - 5 Directors will respect the confidentiality appropriate to issues of a sensitive nature. - 6 Directors will be properly prepared for Board meetings, deliberations, and their other responsibilities. - 7 Directors will support the legitimacy and authority of the final determination of the Board on any matter, irrespective of the Directors' personal position on the issue.
-Although Directors may continue to voice dissent at the substance of the decision. - 8 Board members will not share or post information on social media that compromises the organization or the Board's policy or public image. - 9 Board members shall regularly take part in educational activities that will assist them in carrying out their responsibilities. - 10 Board members shall attend meetings on a regular and punctual basis.
-Absence of a board member from more than 3 consecutive regular meetings shall be considered a resignation from the board.
+Although Directors may continue to voice dissent at the substance of the decision. - 8 Board members will not share or post information on social media that compromises the organization or the Board's policy or public image. - 9 Board members shall regularly take part in educational activities that will assist them in carrying out their responsibilities. - 10.
+Board members shall attend meetings on a regular and punctual basis.
+Absence of a board member from more than 3 consecutive regular meetings shall be considered a resignation from the board, except for medical leaves of absences for which appropriate medical documentation has been provided.
 A board member may request reinstatement.
 The board may, at its discretion, reinstate a board member upon such a request.
-Only one such reinstatement per board term is permitted. - 11 A board member who is alleged to have violated the Code of Conduct shall be informed in writing and shall be allowed to present his or her views of such alleged breach at the next board meeting.
-The complaining party must be identified, unless the complaint was made anonymously.
-If the complaining party is a board member, he or she and the respondent board member shall absent themselves from any vote upon resolution of censure or other action that may be brought by the board.
-Board members who are found to have violated the Code of Conduct may be subject to censure.
+Only one such reinstatement per board term is permitted.

-Policy Name: Board Discipline Number: GP-10
+Policy Name: Board Self Evaluation Number: GP-10